MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 ## Install the MIM PAM requestor cmdlets

-Install the MIM PAM requestor cmdlets on the workstation configured in Step 1.
+Install the MIM PAM requestor cmdlets on the workstation configured in Step 2.

-1. Sign in to CORPWKSTN as an administrator.
+1. Sign in to PRIVWKSTN as an administrator.

-2. Download the **Add-ins and extensions** to the CORPWKSTN computer, if not already present.
+2. Download the **Add-ins and extensions** to the PRIVWKSTN computer, if not already present.

 3. Unpack from the archive the folder **Add-ins and extensions** to a new folder.